New Jersey Devils: 2007–2013: Move to Newark and return to Stanley Cup Final

 After Lemaire retired from coaching, the Devils announced that the team's all-time leading scorer, John MacLean, would become their new head coach.
 During the off-season, the Devils signed Kovalchuk to a 15-year, $100 million contract, keeping him in New Jersey until the conclusion of the 2024–25 season; the move came after the NHL had rejected a 17-year contract for allegedly circumventing the NHL Collective Bargaining Agreement (CBA).
 The League still penalized the Devils for trying to circumvent the NHL salary cap with a money fine, a third-round draft pick in 2011 and one future first-round pick within the next four seasons.
 MacLean led the team to a record of 9–22–2, and after sitting in last place in the NHL on December 23, he was removed in favor of Lemaire, coming out of retirement for his third stint as head coach of the Devils and second in less than two seasons.
 Just a few days later, struggling captain Jamie Langenbrunner was traded back to Dallas after nine seasons with New Jersey.
 With the injured Parise missing most of the regular season, the team struggled offensively, finishing last in goals scored.
 Despite this, the Devils managed a mid-season turnaround, winning 22 out of the next 25 games.
 However, the Devils still failed to qualify for the playoffs for the first time since 1996, ending their 13-year streak.

 In the 2011 off-season, Lemaire once again retired and was replaced by former Florida Panthers head coach Peter DeBoer.
 DeBoer's new system helped develop a strong offense, which had seven 40-point scorers by the season's end and broke an NHL record for the best regular season penalty kill since before the expansion era.
-Four players – Kovalchuk, Elias, Clarkson and newly named captain Zach Parise – scored 30 or more goals, with Kovalchuk and Elias also finishing the season among the NHL's top ten-point scorers.
+Four players – Kovalchuk, Eliáš, Clarkson and newly named captain Zach Parise – scored 30 or more goals, with Kovalchuk and Eliáš also finishing the season among the NHL's top ten-point scorers.
 Rookie forward Adam Henrique totaled 51 points and earned a Calder Trophy nomination for rookie of the year.
 The Devils entered the 2012 playoffs as the sixth seed in the Eastern Conference.
 They defeated Southeast champions Florida before overcoming both divisional rivals, the Flyers and Rangers, to win the conference and return to the Stanley Cup Final after nine years.
 Facing the Los Angeles Kings in the 2012 Stanley Cup Final, the Devils lost the first three games, but won the next two while facing elimination.
 In game 6, the Kings defeated the Devils and captured the series.

 During the 2012 off-season, Zach Parise signed a 13-year, $98 million contract with the Minnesota Wild, leaving the Devils after one season as team captain.
 The Devils entered the lockout-shortened season with Bryce Salvador as their new captain.
 However, the Devils failed to repeat the performance of the prior year, finishing 19–19–10 in 48 games and missed the playoffs.